vtexdocs/help-center-content/docs/tutorials/en/how-to-display-the-product-shelf-of-a-specific-seller.md

 ---
-title: How to display the product shelf of a specific seller
+title: 'How to display the product shelf of a specific seller'
 id: 6mMXWCrxGEYegIoSkSmiOQ
 status: DRAFT
 createdAt: 2019-01-10T14:06:30.745Z